-It was any surprise to experience that slip & grip issue to go incognito or at least to a certain level where it didn’t affect my game once I through them outside.
+It was no surprise to experience that slip & grip issue to go incognito or at least to a certain level where it didn’t affect my game once I threw them outside.
 However, outdoor hoopers stop right there, sadly enough this is not a shoe for you since that rubber compound is atrociously soft.

 The overall fit was, like I said before, a modern classic type of performance.
 It’s something that Russ’s signature line didn’t adopt until this model, but here we have it.
 That combination of a lightweight/pliable upper and smooth heel-to-toe transition just simply pushes you to move forward.
 And with all of the lock-in features the shoe just soaks up your foot for a true one-to-one experience.